5 tips for gentle and virtually pain-free blood sampling

-- Consider testing beyond the fingertip.
-If you and your healthcare professional agree that checking from other sites is right for you, you may experience less pain after a blood glucose test if you use your palm, forearm or upper arm instead of your sensitive fingertips.3
+- Consider sampling beyond the fingertip.
+If you and your healthcare professional agree that checking from other sites is right for you, you may experience less pain after a blood glucose check if you use your palm, forearm or upper arm instead of your sensitive fingertips.

-- Use a fresh lancet.
+- Always use a new lancet.
 Today's lancets are so tiny that just a single use can bend or dull the tips.
 As a result, they can hurt more if you try to reuse them.

-Choosing the least-painful lancing technology can help reduce blood glucose test pain, too.
-The Accu-Chek Softclix lancing device use the Clixmotion technology, which minimizes side-to-side motion for less skin tearing.
+Choosing the least-painful lancing technology can also help reduce blood glucose test pain.
+The Accu-Chek Softclix and the Accu-Chek FastClix lancing devices use the Clixmotion® technology, which minimizes side-to-side motion for less skin tearing.
 What's more, each offers 11 customizable depth settings to help match your skin type and help eliminate blood glucose testing pain.

 American Diabetes Association (2001).
 Lack of compliance with home blood glucose monitoring predicts hospitalization in diabetes.
 Retrieved from: http://care.diabetesjournals.org/content/24/8/1502.full.
 Accessed August 10 2021.

 Healthline (2018).
 Diabetes home tests explained.
 Retrieved from: https://www.healthline.com/health/diabetes/home-tests.
 Accessed August 10 2021.